Premature ejaculation (PE) is far more common than you might think. Luckily, it can be treated effectively.

 - Long-term solution – The main advantage of behavioral sex therapy exercises is that they provide a long-term solution.
 By training yourself, you acquire the ability to control your own ejaculation.
 Many men find this incredibly empowering.

-- Proven to be effective – These exercises have been in use by sex therapists as a primary treatment option for PE for over 5 decades.
+- Effective – These exercises have been in use by sex therapists as a primary treatment option for PE for over 5 decades.
 Numerous studies have shown their efficacy.
 This recent 2006 shows an 8.5-fold increase in the duration of intercourse for PE patients.

 - Spontaneous sex life – You will not be dependent on any medications or other materials.
 This allows you to enjoy a stress-free and spontaneous sex life.